Norwegian Forest Cat vs. Siberian Cat: What’s the Difference?

 Updated on

 One cat’s temperament might be perfect for your home, while the other’s might be too much for your family to handle.
 One cat might require more grooming and maintenance than you have time for, or one breed might be too vocal for your taste.
-The only way to know which cat breed is right for you is to learn about both of them!
+The only way to know which cat is right for you is to learn about both of them!

 Visual Differences

-It is a good idea to understand the visual differences between the Norwegian Forest Cat and the Siberian cat if for no other reason than being able to tell them apart at first sight.
-One difference to note is size.
+It is a good idea to understand the visual differences between the Norwegian Forest Cat and the Siberian Cat if for no other reason than being able to tell them apart at first sight.
+One difference to note is their size.
 The Siberian cat is almost always noticeably larger than the Norwegian Forest Cat.

 At a Glance